nstrayer/shinyearr/README.md

 # shinyearr

 An R package that contains a simple shiny module that allows audio recording and export of the fourier transformed data.
+For an example of the kind of apps you can build with this see this [machine learning data collection tool](https://nickstrayer.shinyapps.io/shinyearr_demo/) that allows capture and export of tagged speech/sound data for training and testing of speech recognition models.

 ## Installation